YoanaAneva/My-Bad-Bad-Ice-Cream/README.md

 This is my attempt to recreate the popular game.
 The game supports both single-player and multi-player mode so you can choose between playing with a friend on a local network or playing by yourself.

+## How to play:
+Move the player with the arrow key, make/break ice with the space key

 ## How to setup and run:
 1. Either download a zip file or clone this repository
 2. Create a virtual environment by typing: